softpayio/softpay-app-task/README.md

 # SoftPOS test project
 This project consists of `TransactionManager` interface and its dummy implementation `TransactionManagerImpl` that mocks making a transaction.
-To start a transaction you should first get a new transaction flow through `TransactionManager.newFlow()`.
+To start a transaction you should first get a new transaction flow through `TransactionManager.newTransactionFlow()`.
 Using this flow you can get notified about the state of a `Transaction` goes through and what the flow needs in order to continue and complete.
 Required information can be passed as `Input`s to the flow using `TransactionManager.dispatch()`.